darrendanvers/big-react-app/api/README.md

 - OIDC_PROVIDER_URI - The URI of the OIDC provider.
 - HOSTNAME - The hostname of this application as configured in the OIDC provider.
 - PORT - The port the application should be listening on.
+- (optional) REDIRECT_URI - If the OIDC provider needs to redirect back to a different host than HOSTNAME, set this to the base of that including scheme, host, and port (this is needed to get the services to talk when running with Docker Compose).

 The OIDC provider must already be running before starting this application.